DCBA - Badge

 The law surrounding Statutory Summary Suspensions is complex.
 Talk to an experienced DuPage County DUI attorney to make sure you do everything possible to keep your license valid after being arrested for DUI.
 Call Lafata Law today for your free consultation.

-About Us
+Visit Us